KA-HQ/Trophonius/README.md

-  config.redis_connection = true # default false, true if you want to store the token in redis config.ssl = true # or false depending on whether https or http should be used config.fm_18 = true # use if FileMaker server version >= 18, default true
+  config.redis_connection = true # default false, true if you want to store the token in redis config.ssl = true # or false depending on whether https or http should be used config.fm_18 = true # use if FileMaker server version >= 18, default true config.debug = false # will output more information when true config.pool_size = ENV.fetch('trophonius_pool', 5) # use multiple data api connections with a loadbalancer to improve performance
   # USE THE NEXT OPTION WITH CAUTION
   config.local_network = true # if true the ssl certificate will not be verified to allow for self-signed certificates end